HassanAMZ/PoctionBlog/data/blog/google-analytics/how-to-set-up-views-with-filters.md

 It's worth noting that if you apply several filters to a view, they'll be applied in the order in which they appear in your filter settings.
 As a result, if you have two filters, the data will go through the first one before moving on to the second.
 As a result, pay attention to the sequence in which you apply your filters.

-It's that simple to create or add predefined filters to views to ensure you're gathering and safeguarding the information you require.
+It's that easy to create or add predefined filters to views to guarantee you're collecting and securing the data you need.
+You will not be able to recover any data that was filtered out or reprocess historical data from before the filter was applied once you have applied a filter on data that you have collected in a view.
+So make sure you test any data you want to filter first in your Test view.